We support issuing a refund straight from the Firmhouse portal. You can also issue refunds via your Payment Service Provider account.

 Refunding payments and crediting invoices

-It is important to note that refunding a payment will at this moment not yet automatically generate a (partial) credit invoice.
-So before or after issuing a refund payment you will need to create a credit invoice to keep the revenue in your bookkeeping aligned.
+It is important to note that refunding a payment will at this moment not yet automatically generate a (partial) credit note.
+So before or after issuing a refund payment you will need to create a credit note to keep the revenue in your bookkeeping aligned.